nandan121/whispo-extrasettings/README.md

         - **Push to Talk (Hold)**: Hold the key to record, release to transcribe.
 Includes a smart delay to prevent accidental triggers.
         - **Toggle**: Press once to start recording, press again to stop.
 - **Cancel Anytime**: Press `Esc` to instantly cancel the current recording.
+- **Translation**: Translate foreign languages to English by setting the **Transcription Language** to "English" and speaking in any supported foreign language.

 ### ✨ AI Text Cleanup
 - **Contextual Editing**: Highlight text in any app and use the cleanup shortcut (default: `Ctrl+Shift+C`) to modify it.